The Magstripe Standard

-EMV stands for "EuroPay Mastercard Visa", as they were the original companies that developed the technology.
-EMV was introduced in Europe in 2006, and in Canada in 2010.
-Interac Debit also changed over to the EMV standard in 2010.
-The US followed suit with their EMV liability shift in October of 2015.
+The goal of EMV is to reduce card-present credit and debit card fraud, and has generally been successful in accomplishing this wherever it's been adopted.
+EMV was originally introduced in Europe in 2006, and in Canada in 2010.
+Canadian Interac Debit also changed over to the EMV standard in 2010.
+The US followed suit with the EMV liability shift in October 2015.

 Is swipe going away?